ACURO Submission FAQs

 - Do clinical trials in animals require ACURO oversight?

-DoD-supported clinical trials in animals require a complete submission for ACURO review and approval.
-DoD regulations (DoDI 3216.01) do not allow a clinical study committee to replace an IACUC.
+DoW-supported clinical trials in animals require a complete submission for ACURO review and approval.
+DoW regulations (DoDI 3216.01) do not allow a clinical study committee to replace an IACUC.

 Miscellaneous